 New research has shown that while for years scientists have been trying to find a treatment for cancer that forces cancer cell death, they may have been unknowingly encouraging the cancer cells to spread instead.
 In a new study, researchers found that by targeting resolvins this “tumor growth paradox” may be resolved.
-This finding could impact ongoing cancer research for all types of cancer, including mesothelioma.
+This finding may lead to a new approach in treating cancer, including Mesothelioma.

 Researchers from the Institute of Systems Biology (ISB) in Seattle, Washington, report that when cancer cells are killed off “cellular debris” is left behind that can lead to an inflammatory response from the immune system, according to a Dec.
 1 article in Medical News Today.
 The inflammation can actually put the immune system into overdrive where it is roped into stimulating more cancer cell growth.